 Many books have compared great players.
 Until now, none compared the broadcasters who turn diving catches and soaring home runs into the stuff of myth.
-Curt Smith's Voices of Summer: Ranking Baseball's 101 All-Time Best Announcers rates the men who often become more memorable than the games they describe,
+Curt Smith's Voices of Summer: Ranking Baseball's 101 All-Time Best Announcers rates the men who often become more memorable than the games they describe.

 Publisher's Weekly says: "No baseball writer has ever done what [Smith] has done."
-Was the Yankees' Mel Allen better than Brooklyn's Red Barber?
+Was the New York Yankees' Mel Allen better than Brooklyn's Red Barber?
 Did ex-ESPNer Jon Miller top the Fox Network's Joe Buck?
 How do the Dodgers' Vin Scully's poetry and Cardinals' and Cubs' Harry Caray's zeal compare?
-Irreverent, authoritative, and addictive, Voices of Summer (Carroll & Graff, 2005, 410 pages, $15.95) is essential to any baseball year.
+Irreverent, authoritative, even addictive, Voices of Summer (Carroll & Graff, 2005, 410 pages, $15.95) is essential to any baseball year.

 All 30 major-league teams boast at least one announcer.
-The Yankees have the most Voices (21), trailed closely by the Giants (16), White Sox (15), Braves, Cubs, and Red Sox (13), Dodgers (11), and A's and Cardinals (10).
+The Yankees have the most Voices (21), trailed closely by the San Francisco/New York Giants (16), Chicago White Sox (15), Atlanta/Milwaukee/Boston Braves, Cubs, and Boston Red Sox (13 each), Los Angeles/Brooklyn Dodgers (11), and /Oakland/Kansas City/Philadelphia and Cardinals (10).
 Smith's 101 all-time announcers include national celebrities, local favorites, and upcoming stars.
 Each is detailed in an essay and scorecard.
 Voices of Summer: Ranking Baseball's 101 All-Time Best Announcers is a book sure to delight, enrage, and fascinate any baseball fan of any age, anywhere.